savyo96/html-map-contact-form-code-along-re-coded-erbil-2018/README.md

 bring up the alphabet keypad.
 Support varies from device to device, though.

-Again, the `for` attribute value when matching an `id` attribute value will link them so that clicking on a label will select the cursor into its related input.
+Again, the `for` attribute value when matching an `id` attribute value will link them so that clicking on a label will select  into its related input.

 As discussed in the previous lesson, the `name` attribute is important as it